tldr-pages/tldr/pages/linux/xtrlock.md

 > Lock X display until user's password is supplied.

-- Lock the display and show a padlock instead of your cursor:
+- Lock the display and show a padlock instead of the cursor:

 `xtrlock`